ucsb-cs156/ucsb-cs156.github.io/topics/liquibase/adding_a_table.md

 pconrad@dokku-00:~$
 ```

+### Step 9c: Deploy main branch to qa site to create database via existing migrations

 Next, git:sync the main branch and deploy:

 ```
 dokku git:sync organic-qa https://github.com/ucsb-cs156/proj-organic main
 dokku ps:rebuild organic-qa
 ```
+### Step 9d: Verify that qa database has correct starting tables (before your new migrations)

 Once the deploy is finished, use the postgres command line to verify that your tables were created by the main branch; the purpose is to get
 the database into the exact state it will be in prior to your migrations hitting it when your PR is merged into main, so that we can be